Duran Duran: Legacy

 Although they began their career as "a group of art school, experimental, post punk rockers," the band's quick rise to stardom, polished good looks and embrace of the teen press almost guaranteed disfavour from music critics.
 During the 1980s, Duran Duran were considered the quintessential manufactured, throw-away pop group.
 According to the Sunday Herald, "To describe them, as some have, as the first boy band, misrepresents their appeal.
 Their weapons were never just their looks, but self-penned songs."
 Moby said of the band in his blog in 2003: "... they were cursed by what we can call the 'Bee Gees' curse, which is: 'write amazing songs, sell tons of records, and consequently incur the wrath or disinterest of the rock obsessed critical establishment.'"

 Several of the band's contemporaries including the Bangles, Elton John, Kylie Minogue, Paul Young, and even the Monkees have named themselves fans of the band's music.
 Successors like Barenaked Ladies, Beck, Jonathan Davis of Korn, Gwen Stefani and Pink have all cited Duran Duran as a key band in their formative years.
 Justin Timberlake is a fan of the band and presented them with the Outstanding Contribution award at the 2004 Brit Awards.
-The most recent crop of performers to name Duran Duran as an influence include the Dandy Warhols, the Bravery, Dido, Panic! at the Disco, Goldfrapp, and Brandon Flowers of the Killers, who said, "Nick Rhodes is an absolute hero of mine—their records still sound fresh, which is no mean feat as far as synths are concerned."
+The most recent crop of performers to name Duran Duran as an influence include the Dandy Warhols, the Bravery, and Brandon Flowers of the Killers, who said, "Nick Rhodes is an absolute hero of mine—their records still sound fresh, which is no mean feat as far as synths are concerned."
 Franz Ferdinand would play "Girls on Film" to make them "feel glamorous".

 Rhodes has directly lent his production techniques to Kajagoogoo's debut album White Feathers (1983) and its number one single "Too Shy", and to the Dandy Warhols' fourth album Welcome to the Monkey House (2003).
-The band's music has been used by several hip hop artists, most notably the Notorious B.I.G., who sampled Duran Duran's 1986 single "Notorious".
+The band's music has been used by several hip-hop artists, most notably the Notorious B.I.G., who sampled Duran Duran's 1986 single "Notorious".
 Numerous bands have covered their music on record and in concert.